db-NeverRmore/Tetris-/README.md

 2. Open the project in Visual Studio or another IDE for C#.
 3. Build and run the project.
 4. Use the arrows on your keyboard to play

+# Attribution
+If you want to contribute to your project you can submit a co-development request !